Adopted 3/27/07, LSA 217, 300-500 readopted 9/30/14

 (d) Not less than 5% of the licensees shall be randomly selected each year by the board for compliance with Lsa.
 403.01.

-Lsa 403.06 Exemptions A licensee may be exempt from the continuing education educational requirements for any of the following reasons:
+Lsa 403.06 Exemptions A licensee shall be exempt from the continuing education educational requirements for any of the following reasons:

 Lsa 403.08 Noncompliance.
 Failure to submit documentation required per Lsa 403.03 which establishes that said requirements were so completed, shall after notice and opportunity for hearing, result in disciplinary action including license suspension or revocation unless a waiver petition has been timely filed and duly granted by the board.